 How to Make a Vegan Turkey Roast

-- Puree the tofu, water, and seasonings in a large food processor I use a 14 cup model; if using a smaller machine try working in batches.
+Puree the tofu, water, and seasonings in a large food processor I use a 14 cup model.
+If using a smaller machine you'll want to work in batches.

-- Add vital wheat gluten, and process for 1 minute.
+Add the vital wheat gluten, and process for 1 minute.
 You'll see the gluten strands forming, but the dough will still be fairly soft and sticky.

-- Return three-quarters of the dough to the food processor, and process for 1 minute.
+Return the rest of the dough to the food processor, and process for 1 minute.
 Remove and set aside.

-- Place the "skin" in the food processor.
-Add 1 more tablespoon of vital wheat gluten, and process for 1 minute.
+Return the piece you set aside to the food processor.
+Add 1 tablespoon of vital wheat gluten, and process for 1 minute.
 It should be warm and shiny.
 Set aside.

-- Take the larger piece of dough, and shape it into a log.
-This will become the body of the roast.
-Twist it as pictured below left.
+Take the larger piece of dough, which is the body of the roast, and stretch it out into a log.
+Twist it as pictured above.

-- Tuck the right tail underneath, then tuck the left tail underneath.
-Now repeat steps 7 - 9, doing the "twist and tuck" again (the dough will be more firm than when you began).
+Tuck the right tail underneath, then tuck the left tail underneath.
+Now repeat the process - stretch it out, twist, fold, tuck.

-- Holding the dough with both hands, smooth the surface by gradually working the outer edges underneath.
+Holding the dough with both hands, smooth the top by gradually tucking the outer edges underneath.
 Once the top appears fairly smooth, set aside.

 Choose a Cooking Method